larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Consistency and Conflict Resolution {#appeals}

-Administrators and moderators shall act in a manner consistent this memo and the guidelines approved by the IESG.
+Administrators and moderators shall act in a manner consistent with this memo and the guidelines approved by the IESG.
 In cases of disagreement over a moderation decision, anyone may take the matter up with the responsible area director for resolution, or with the IETF chair if a responsible area director cannot be determined or is not assigned.